gitagogaming/TP-DataParser/README.md

-# TP-JsonParser
+# TP-DataParser
- TP-JsonParser allows user to create http request and if data type is json It can parse them
+ TP-DataParser allows user to create http request parse them ether with html or json